Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Introduction

+The boundary conditions at initial and final times $\ti$ and $\tf$ of the adiabatic quantum computation are usually stated as follows:

-In practice, we implement the first inequality as $\Di \leq -\delta_\D$, where $\delta_\D$ is a small positive constant that incorporates the main sources of error in the quantum hardware, so that all atoms are ensured to start in the ground state $\ket{0}$.
-More importantly, the final detuning should lie in a narrow interval $[\DLB,\DUB]$, where the bounds are explicitly given by
+In practice, we implement the first inequality as $\Di \leq -\delta_\D$, where $\delta_\D$ is a small positive constant that incorporates the main sources of error in the quantum hardware, so that it is ensured that all atoms start in the easy-to-prepare ground state $\ket{0}$.
+Regarding the MIS encoding, the second inequality turns out to be necessary but not sufficient, as the final detuning has to lie in a narrow interval that depends on the graph geometry, see Appendix~\ref{sec:MIS_bounds}.
+For instance, the lower and upper bounds of the detuning for unit disk graphs on a square lattice are given by

-in the case of an underlying square lattice with a distance $a$ between adjacent nodes, see Appendix~\ref{sec:MIS}.
-Note that such bounds are not universal, but they are satisfied by the vast majority of unit disk graphs for a given lattice.
+where $V_0 = C_6/a^6$ is the interaction strength between adjacent nodes separated by distance $a$.
+Note that such bounds are not universal, but they are satisfied by the vast majority of graphs for a given lattice.